zzhangjii/learning-library/ApplicationIntegration-labguide.md

     from the dropdown menu.
 POST is a standard method to use to send XML data to a server in the request body of an HTTP request.

-    - Select any options that you want to configure.
-Check on *Configure a request payload for this endpoint.*
+    - Select any options that you want to configure: Check on *Configure a request payload for this endpoint.*

     - Click *Next* in the upper-right corner.

-    - Skip over the Attachment Processing Options.
+    - Skip over the *Attachment Processing Options*.

     - Find the *Select the request payload format* area so you can define the structure of payload data that will come into the integration